muhamdAfzal/Japanese-Restaurant-Website/README.md

-# "Japanese Restaurant" a restaaurant web
+# "Japanese Restaurant" a restaurant web

 This website is a japanese restaurant website.
 Some of the best feature of this website are: